The myth you’re living: A journey of creativity and healing

 Before Christmas, I received an unexpected phone call from someone who asked me to speak to a group of successful business leaders.
 The topic?
 Creativity.
 Two days later, I was in indescribable pain.
 I had fallen, re-injured my back, and for the first time since the accident, I was paralyzed again.
 The connection with the accident and my life path was not lost on me.
 At the same time, I fretted about how I was going to present anything to anyone in my condition.
 After two weeks of intense physical suffering, on the day before the big event, I was nearly pain-free and could move again.
 The presentation went great.

-The poet Rainer Maria Rilke wrote, “Perhaps everything terrible is in its deepest being something helpless that wants help from us.”
-All I can say is that I’m listening.
+The poet Rainer Maria Rilke once wrote, “Perhaps everything terrible is in its deepest being something helpless that wants help from us.”
+Those words resonate deeply with me.
+The challenges, the pain, the seemingly insurmountable obstacles—they are part of a larger story, asking us to listen, to respond, to find meaning.

 Similar Posts